EkeminiAugustine/Introduction-to-GitHub-/README.md

 ## Why GitHub?
 The GitHub platform provides users with diverse benefits.
 Some of these benefits include:
 ### 1. Excellent documentation:
 GitHub provides a good platform on which you can document your projects.
-With GitHub, you are able to record and track your progress.
+With GitHub, you can record and track your progress.

 ### 2. Exhibit your work:
 Most companies, when looking for recruits, look into GitHub profiles.
 GitHub provides you with a platform to showcase your work, thereby increasing your chances of being recruited.